TommyLau/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).

+## Update on July 20,2016
+You can login with two group (`Route`/`ALL`) from now on.
+`Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN

 ## Update on July 16, 2016

 Thanks for [@sempr](https://github.com/sempr)'s contribution and suggestion, from now on, the [Alpine Linux](https://hub.docker.com/_/alpine/) will be used as the base image.
 The docker image size has been dramatically reduced from around 150MB to only 20MB.

 > NOTICE: You have to use Docker version 1.9.0 or later to support Alpine, DO NOT UPDATE the image if your Docker version is older than 1.9.0

 ## What is OpenConnect Server?